 Popularity isn’t always a sign of a smooth-functioning internet phone service.

 Take Google Voice, for instance.
 It’s one of the most well-known options on the market, yet users often report multiple issues every month.
-If you rely on the platform to manage all your business phone calls and text messages, Google Voice not working can reflect poorly on your brand.
+If you rely on the platform to manage your business phone calls and text messages, Google Voice not working can leave your brand looking more amateur than professional.

-We’ll help you troubleshoot 11 common problems and then explain how switching to a Google Voice alternative like OpenPhone can be a one-step remedy for all your GV woes.
+But fear not!
+We’ll help you troubleshoot 13 common problems and then explain how switching to a Google Voice alternative can be a one-step remedy for all your GV woes.

 Google Voice doesn’t have a flawless track record when it comes to VoIP calls — far from it.
-Just entering “Google Voice not working” on a Google search brings up a number of complaints, questions, and articles about known (and sometimes unresolved) problems.
+Just entering “Google Voice not working” on a Google search brings up complaints, questions, and articles about known (and sometimes unresolved) problems.

-If you’re currently using Google Voice and are having issues with crucial business phone features, you’re not the only one.
+If you’re using Google Voice and having issues with crucial business phone features, you’re not the only one.

-You can also run into issues if you’re trying to have more than one Google Voice number on your phone.
+- Make sure you don’t have duplicate numbers.
+You can run into issues if you have more than one Google Voice number on your phone.

 If you’re using Google Voice for Google Workspace, admins need to assign each user a Google Voice license before assigning phone numbers (and each number can only be assigned once).
 When admins forget to turn on Google Voice for each individual account or accidentally re-assign a phone number, this could cause issues team members can’t fix on their own.